cortesi/modd/README.md

 ### Log headers

-On the terminal, modd outputs a short header to show which command is responsible for output.
-This header is calculated from the input command using the first significant non-whitespace line of text - backslash escapes are removed from the end of the line, comment characters are removed from the beginning, and whitespace is stripped.
+Modd outputs a short header on the terminal to show which command is responsible for output.
+This header is calculated from the first non-whitespace line of the command - backslash escapes are removed from the end of the line, comment characters are removed from the beginning, and whitespace is stripped.
 Using the fact that the shell itself permits comments, you can completely control the log display name.

 ```
 {